 Welcome to Jason Koepke‘s—that’s me!—digital flagship location!

 I’m curious and driven, with a strong dislike for being stumped.
 This makes me eager to learn and apply new ways of thinking to problem solving.
-At the same time, observing/seeing others’ elegant and sincere efforts excites me.
-A lot of what I do, therefore, is applying my experiences and skills to connect with others using an interdisciplinary approach.
+At the same time, observing/seeing others’ elegant solutions and sincere efforts excites me.
+A lot of what I do, therefore, is work with others to make what we have more and find new ways forward.

-I’ve been fortunate enough to apply these experiences and skills in many situations: helping to start successful ongoing organizations, participating in important intellectual traditions and products, facilitating the launch and initial stages of exciting new businesses, and–most importantly–having fun.
+I’ve been fortunate enough to apply these experiences and skills in many situations: help start successful ongoing organizations, participate in important intellectual traditions and products, facilitate the launch and initial stages of exciting new businesses, and—most importantly—having fun.
 You can find some of my (mostly personal) projects on the active and retired projects pages of this site.

 I also have a rewarding and evolving professional life.
-I’ve presented original research at more than a dozen conferences on topics including social movements, independence movements, political economy, finance, data management and collection, analytical workflow best practices, been an editor, analyst, and online strategist for financial services companies, and served as a risk/security analyst for various consulting companies, and serve as deployment lead for full-lifecycle software-development projects at a few fantastic and challenging software companies.
+I’ve presented original research at more than a dozen conferences on topics including social movements, independence movements, political economy, finance, data management and collection, and analytical workflow best practices, been an editor, analyst, and online strategist for financial services companies, served as a risk/security analyst for various consulting companies, and serve as deployment lead for full-lifecycle software-development projects at a few fantastic and challenging software companies.
 Substantively, I’ve worked on projects that allowed me to propose, implement, and iterate on creative solutions to complex problems.